 Stableford also knows ecology quite well and several plot points are based on the interaction between alien ecologies and the human species.
 What you don’t know about a planet’s biosphere may well mess you up.

 The author provides a social commentary from a working-class perspective.
 There is a clear western European touch to how Grainger, a man from a simple background, describes the power-play between major corporations and the science world of New Alexandria that he becomes an involuntary witness to.
-The stories are cleverly designed to tell only what the reader needs to about interstellar politics — no ranting expositions or thudding info dumps — but the hints are unpleasant and contain elements that later will be expanded upon in the 1980s cyberpunk wave.
+The stories are cleverly designed to tell only what the reader needs to know about interstellar politics — no ranting expositions or thudding info dumps — but the hints are unpleasant and contain elements that later will be expanded upon in the 1980s cyberpunk wave.

 For instance, the rapidly growing mega-corporations wield military power at the same level as governments and they are ruthless in a desire to “own” the cosmos.
 The New Alexandria science elite is less rapacious, but equally megalomaniac in its desire to reshape the laws of human evolution through the acquisition and synthesis of knowledge, human and non-human.
 It is a conflict between “control by possessing” and “control by knowing”.
 Both sides get their hands burned during the stories, because cosmos is too huge and therefore beyond human grasp.